 The worst thing you can do is store your coffee in the refrigerator.
 Not only is it a moist environment, but the coffee can absorb the flavors of the food being stored in the frig.

 The freezer is more complicated.
-As a general rule, you want to keep coffee out of the freezer for similar reasons.
+Generally, coffee should be kept out of the freezer for similar reasons.
 However, if you have a lot of coffee you want to save, placing those beans in an airtight freezer bag is not a bad idea.
 Taking coffee in and out of the freezer repeatedly is not advised.

 Air

-When coffee is exposed to air, like other perishable food items, it begins to lose its flavor potential.
-Keeping coffee sealed in a bag or container is one of the most important things you can do to extend the life of your coffee.
+Like other perishable food items, coffee begins to lose its flavor potential when exposed to air.
+Sealing coffee in a bag or container is one of the most important things you can do to extend the life of your coffee.

 Heat

-I never really thought much about the role heat plays in coffee freshness until a few years ago.
+I never thought much about heat’s role in coffee freshness until a few years ago.
 I visited a coffee shop that kept their coffee in bags next to a window where the sun was beating down.
 Despite having access to the fresh coffee delivered by the roaster, the coffee there tasted stale.
-The coffee was fine, as I had it before at a different coffee shop.
+The coffee was fine, as I had at a different coffee shop before.
 The heat had destroyed the flavor.

 Keep your coffee away from heat to extend its freshness.